Redfox (comics): The Demon Queen Saga

-Fox was unashamed to admit that The Demon Queen Saga was almost entirely derived from the legendary X-Men story arc.
+Fox was unashamed to admit that "The Demon Queen Saga" was almost entirely derived from the X-Men story arc.
 Besides giving the story an obviously similar title, when a reader wrote about issue #5, "Is this the start of some 'Dark Redfox' kind of saga?", Fox teasingly replied that there was little resemblance because Dark Phoenix had a "weaker sense of humor".

 Ironically, not long afterward, in Alpha Flight #57 (April 1988), Marvel created a thinly disguised version of the Demon Queen under the name of the Dreamqueen.